-- Carlin's optional burner cover is available on all residential burner models. - Combustion air can be taken from the room or can be piped to the burner cover when the optional air intake adpater is installed.
-(Requires Field CAS-1 combustion air system.) - See separate instructions provided with the cover for installation and special instructions required with the cover.
+- Carlin's optional EZ burner cover is available on all EZ 1 models. - Combustion air can be taken from the room or can be piped to the burner cover when the optional air intake adpater is installed. - See separate instructions provided with the cover for installation and special instructions required with the cover.